-I identify provider deployments through the military's Contingency Tracking System.
-This is a database that records when a service-member arrives and finishes an overseas deployment in support of combat operations in either Iraq or Afghanistan or nearby countries supporting those wars.
-Overall, about 17% of primary care providers in the sample ever deploy with a median deployment length of 184 days.
+I identify provider's military status and deployments through Contingency Tracking System (CTS) and military personnel master files provided by the Defense Manpower Data Center (Defense Manpower Data Center (2007-2017a);Defense Manpower Data Center (2007-2017b)).
+The CTS is a database that records when a service-member arrives and finishes an overseas deployment in support of combat operations in either Iraq or Afghanistan or nearby countries supporting those wars.
+The Master File lists demographic data for all active duty service members.